 Click the Add New button at the top of the page.

-Click on the Upload link at the top of the page.
+Click on the Add New button at the top of the page.

 Under where it says Install a plugin in .zip format, click the Browse button and navigate to the place where you saved the MemberMouse plugin.